-Due to the API/NuGet versioning strategy of RabbitMQ.Client there are some complexities involved when using this dll from external libraries like NServiceBus.RabbitMQ.
+Due to the API/NuGet versioning strategy of RabbitMQ.Client, there are some complexities involved when using this package from external libraries like NServiceBus.RabbitMQ.

-Most libraries NServiceBus integrates with follow SemVer.
-This means that those libraries do not make breaking changes in Minor or Patch releases.
+Most libraries NServiceBus integrates with follow semantive versioning; those libraries do not make breaking changes in minor or patch releases.
 So the NuGet range for these libraries is generally

-≥ CurrentMajor && .
-So it is safe for the consumer of these libraries to move between any Minor of the current Major version.
+≥ CurrentMajor && and it is safe for the consumer of these libraries to move between any minor of the current major version.

-The RabbitMQ.Client library does not follow SemVer.
-This means they are free to make breaking changes in Major, Minor or Patch released.
+The RabbitMQ.Client library does not follow semantive versioning; they are free to make breaking changes in major, minor or patch releases.

-RabbitMQ. had two public fields and three public methods removed (luckily none of these affect the API surface area used by NServiceBus.RabbitMQ).
+RabbitMQ. had two public fields and three public methods removed (though none of these affect the API surface area used by NServiceBus.RabbitMQ).

 RabbitMQ.Client's current policy of allowing "breaking changes in any version" makes it difficult to select a sensible default when it comes to determining the NuGet dependency version or version range.

-If NServiceBus.RabbitMQ targets a specific version of RabbitMQ.Client the result is that consumers of NServiceBus.RabbitMQ are locked into the same version of RabbitMQ.Client as NServiceBus.RabbitMQ.
-Hence they cannot get new features or bugs fixes in RabbitMQ.Client until an updated version of NServiceBus.RabbitMQ is shipped.
+If NServiceBus.RabbitMQ targets a specific version of RabbitMQ.Client, consumers of NServiceBus.RabbitMQ are locked into the same version of RabbitMQ.Client as NServiceBus.RabbitMQ.
+Hence they cannot get new features or bug fixes in RabbitMQ.Client until an updated version of NServiceBus.RabbitMQ is shipped.

-Particular's standard approach to targeting NuGet ranges is to target "any Minor in the current Major".
-If this approach is used with NServiceBus.RabbitMQ it means that consumers of NServiceBus.RabbitMQ can move between versions of RabbitMQ.Client as specified in that range.
+Particular's standard approach to targeting NuGet ranges is to target "any minor in the current major".
+If this approach is used with NServiceBus.RabbitMQ, consumers of NServiceBus.RabbitMQ can move between versions of RabbitMQ.Client as specified in that range.
 Unfortunately there is a chance that RabbitMQ.Client will ship a breaking change that affects the subset of API that NServiceBus.RabbitMQ uses.
 If this does occur the most likely outcome is one of the following exceptions on startup:

 ≥ CurrentMajor..
 This is a compromise between the above two approaches.
 It allows some movement between RabbitMQ.Client versions while reducing the chance of breaking API changes.
 It also results in fewer deployments of NServiceBus.RabbitMQ to keep in sync.

-So, after an upgrade of the RabbitMQ.Client NuGet, if there are any problems with the above exceptions it is most likely a breaking API change.
-In that scenario contact support or raise an issue in the NServiceBus.RabbitMQ GitHub Repository.
+After an upgrade of the RabbitMQ.Client NuGet, if there are any problems with the above exceptions it is likely a breaking API change.
+In that scenario, contact support or raise an issue in the NServiceBus.RabbitMQ GitHub Repository.